 2 – Not enough memory

 If you have loaded your Android with tons of apps and data, it can slow down the device significantly.
-Check how much memory you have available under Settings > Storage, then have a look at the Available storage.
+Check how much memory you have available under “Settings” > “Storage“, then have a look at the Available storage.
 The more you have available, the better.
-Consider removing apps that you don’t need or ones that take up a lot of space.
+Consider removing of disabling apps that you don’t need under “Settings” > “Apps“.

 There is a cache partition on most Android devices that stores items that are accessed the most.
 After a while, it can become clogged with junk, causing slow performance.
 You can usually wipe the cache by accessing the recovery screen at startup.
 Each device has it’s own method for accessing the screen.

 Rooted users sometimes claim that clearing the “Dalvik Cache” helps with speed.
 The steps for clearing the Dalvik Cache differ depending on the ROM and device you’re using.
-So you’ll have to “Google it” if you want to learn how.
+So you’ll have to “Google it” if you want to learn how it’s done.

 5 – Your device is too old for the version of Android you’re running

 Device makers want to do their best in providing the latest version of the Android OS to their users.
 On a few occasions, over-the-air updates have been provided to devices that shouldn’t have.
-For example, running Android 2.3 on a Droid 1 may be too much for the hardware to handle.
+For example, running Android 6.0 on a Samsung Galaxy S5 may be too much for the hardware to handle.

 Some people may root the device and try to push a newer OS on their device as well, resulting in sluggish performance.
 You’ll need to turn off some of the bells and whistles, such as animations or sounds so the hardware doesn’t have to work as hard.
 Downgrading your version of Android may also help increase speed.